piotrwitek/typesafe-actions/README.md

 //   error: boolean | undefined;
 // }
 ```
-> in `redux-actions` notice excess nullable properties "payload" and "error", action "type" property is widened to string (🐼 is sad!)
+> with `redux-actions` notice excess "nullable" properties `payload` and `error`, also the action `type` property is widened to string (🐼 is really sad!)

 - typesafe-actions
 ```ts
 const notify1 = createAction('NOTIFY')
 // resulting type:
 // const notify1: () => {
 //   type: "NOTIFY";
 // }
 ```
-> in `typesafe-actions` there is no nullable types shows only the data that is really there, also action "type" property is correct narrowed to literal type (great success!)
+> with `typesafe-actions` there is no nullable types, only the data that is really there, also the action "type" property is correct narrowed to literal type (great success!)

 #### with payload